aws-samples/industrial-data-store-simulation-chatbot/app_factory/README.md

 - Python 3.9 or higher
 - [SQLite](https://www.sqlite.org/download.html)
 - AWS account with access to Amazon Bedrock
+  - Access to at least one model with support for `Converse` and `Tool use`.
+See [Supported models and model features](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference-supported-models-features.html)

 ### Setup

 1. **Environment Setup**

-   If using Amazon SageMaker AI JupyterLab (recommended), you can skip to step 1.2.
+   If using Amazon SageMaker AI JupyterLab (recommended), you can skip to step 3.

    Create and activate a Python virtual environment:
    ```bash